piash34/ciphlex/SECURITY.md

 ## Important note

-We receive a majority of security reports that have little to no impact on the security of Odoo or the Odoo Cloud, and we ultimately have to reject them.
+We receive a majority of security reports that have little to no impact on the security of Ciphlex or the Ciphlex Cloud, and we ultimately have to reject them.
 To avoid a disappointing experience when contacting us, please try to put together a proof-of-concept attack and take a critical look at what's really at risk.
 If the proposed attack scenario turns out unrealistic, your report will probably be rejected.